mntandy/helcb/README.md

 # helcb

-An SPA webapp to explore CityBike journeys in Helsinki.
+An SPA to explore CityBike journeys in Helsinki.
 Backend is written in Clojure utilsing Conman and Jetty, Frontend in Clojurescript with Reagent and React.

 Work in progress.